Utility that helps with local TCP ports managment. It can find an unused TCP localhost port and remember the association.

 sudo easy_install port-for

-Please note that port-for script requires read and write access to /etc/port-for.conf so sudo may be necessary in order to run it.
+Please note that port-for script requires read and write access to /etc/port-for.conf.
+This usually means regular users can read port values but sudo is required to associate a new port.

 >>> import port_for >>> port_for.select_random() 37774 >>> port_for.select_random() 48324 >>> 80 in port_for.available_good_ports() False